JuanPabloDiaz/platzi/readme.md

 # Platzi courses

+## I NEED TO FIX IT, THIS IS MY README FILE FOR ALL PLATZI COURSES!

 A variety of courses, assigments and many more activities developed using Platzi.com as my main source of information.

 <!-- TABLE OF CONTENTS -->